-View our code of practice here
+View our code of practice.

-You can access our complaints form by following this link.
+You can access our complaints form.

 Our code of practice does not affect yourstatutory rights as a consumer.
 If you are not satisfied with our response to your query, you can still seek independent advice from a number of independent bodies listed below.